FaisalHawlader/V2X-Dataset/README.md

 # V2X-Object Detection Dataset

 Welcome to the V2X-Object Detection Dataset repository, a fundamental resource designed to support research in real-time object detection for autonomous driving environments.
-This dataset is a crucial tool for the validation and benchmarking of innovative research concepts in the field of autonomous driving, leveraging vehicle-to-everything (V2X) communication.
+This dataset is a crucial tool for the validation and benchmarking of innovative research concepts in the field of autonomous driving, leveraging vehicle-to-everything (V2X) communication, and can be used for different purposes.

 ## Publication
 For a comprehensive understanding of the dataset and its applications, we recommend referring to our research paper " **Leveraging the Edge and Cloud for V2X-Based Real-Time Object Detection in Autonomous Driving**":